influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 ---
 title: Influx Inspect disk utility
-description: Use the "influx_inspect" commands to
+description: Use the "influx_inspect" commands to manage InfluxDB disks and shards.
 menu:
   influxdb_1_6:
     weight: 50